Bodie Island Lighthouse

 - The current Bodie Island Lighthouse is the third that has stood in this vicinity.

-The grounds feature a visitor's center in the old keeper's quarters with exhibits, an Eastern National Bookstore, and a self-guided nature trail that winds through the soundside forests and marshes.
-The lighthouse and keepers house are tucked away amidst tall pines and marshland creating a quiet respite from the busier parts of the beach.
+Before or after your climb, explore the surrounding grounds, which include an Eastern National store and visitor's center in the old keeper's quarters with exhibits.
+Go on a self-guided exploration of the nature trail that winds through the soundside forests and marshes.
+The lighthouse and keeper's house are tucked away amidst tall pines and marshland, creating a quiet respite from the busier parts of the beach.